ak811/ak811/README.md

-Hi, my name is Ali Rahimian, and I'm a graduate research assistant at the Charlotte Machine Learning Lab (CharMLab), where I work on sparse attention, efficient Transformer models, and visual representation learning.
+I'm a graduate research assistant at the Charlotte Machine Learning Lab (CharMLab), where I work on sparse attention, efficient Transformer models, and visual representation learning.

 Some highlights from my CV:
 - 2nd Place — JCAL Programming Contest *(May 2018)*